 Stone’s program that includes “Rehabilitative Rest and Aggressive Re-Feeding” – basically lots of sleeping and eating until balance is restored – may be the right solution for many women with PCOS and infertility, especially those with a history of restrictive diets or endurance exercise.

-I highly recommend Stone’s Diet Recovery ebook – an intriguing perspective at permanently healing your metabolism and improving overall health.
+I highly recommend Stone's book Diet Recovery: Restoring Hormonal Health, Metabolism, Mood, and Your Relationship with Food, an intriguing approach at permanently healing your metabolism and improving overall health.
 While his methods are certainly unconventional, healing the root of any condition always makes the best sense to me.

 Leave them in the comments below.